jojobii-arks/cobalt-extension/README.md

 # cobalt-extension

 - A chrome extension for [@wukko/cobalt](https://github.com/wukko/cobalt)
-- Vite + React + TypeScript + TailwindCSS/DaisyUI
+- Vite + React + TypeScript + TailwindCSS
 - Meant as a proof of concept.
 Will elaborate on eventually.

 # Note

-- This extension does not work with Cobalt instances that don't allow CORS requests, which include the official instance at [co.wukko.me](https://co.wukko.me).
-  - Feel free to use the one I host at [co.arks.cafe](https://co.arks.cafe) when using this extension.
+- Feel free to use the one I host at [co.arks.cafe](https://co.arks.cafe) (API URL: [api.co.arks.cafe](https://api.co.arks.cafe)) when using this extension.
 - Preferrably use host a Cobalt instance locally when testing.

 ## Preview